Cheracol was a cherry-flavored cough

 Upjohn sold products containing the

-extract from cherry bark starting in 1899.
+extract from wild cherry bark starting in 1899.
 Back then the product

-name was "Wild Cherry".
+name was named "Wild Cherry".
 It was formulated as a syrup, a fluid

 extract and a wine.
 I've included photos below of a couple of